zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

   >>> add_cube('myblog')
   >>>

-The `add_cube` command is enough since it automatically updates our application to the cube'schema.
+The `add_cube` command is enough since it automatically updates our application to the cube's schema.
 There are plenty of other migration commands of a more finer grain.
 They are described in :ref:`migration`

 As explained, leave the shell by typing Ctrl-D. If you restart the instance and take another look at the schema, you'll see that changes to the data model have